georgia-tech-db/evadb/docs/source/usecases/image-classification.rst

-Implementing a Image Classification Pipeline using EvaDB on a Video
+Image Classification Pipeline using EvaDB
 ====

 Assume the database has loaded a video ``mnist_video``.